tpoisot/ms_spegen_cooc/ms.md

 structure.
 For each null model, we filled a network through a Bernoulli process, in which the probability of each pairwise species interaction occurring ($\mathrm{P}\sb{ij}$) is determined in one of the following ways.
-Null model I [@for06] is connectance based and assigns the same probability to each interaction, $\mathrm{P}\sb{ij} = Co$.
+Null model I [@fort06] is connectance based and assigns the same probability to each interaction, $\mathrm{P}\sb{ij} = Co$.
 Compared to the empirical network on which they are based, simulated networks can have the same connectance, but a potentially different degree distribution.
-Null model II [@bas03] uses information about species degree (the number of interactions established/received) to calculate the probability that a particular interaction will occur.
-This probability is $\mathrm{P}\sb{ij} = (T\times G\sb{i}+L\times V\sb{j})/(2\times Z)$, where $G\sb{i}$ and $V\sb{j}$ are, respectively, the generality (number of interactions) of upper level species
-$i$, and the vulnerability (number of interactions) of lower level species $j$ [@scho89].
+Null model II [@basc03] uses information about species degree (the number of interactions established/received) to calculate the probability that a particular interaction will occur.
+This probability is $\mathrm{P}\sb{ij} = (T\times G\sb{i}+L\times V\sb{j})/(2\times Z)$, where $G\sb{i}$ and $V\sb{j}$ are, respectively, the generality (number of interactions) of upper level species $i$, and the vulnerability (number of interactions) of lower level species $j$ [@scho89].
 Simply put, the probability of the interaction occurring is the mean of the degrees (ranged in 0--1) of the two species involved.
 Note that the first null model is nested into the second.

 Each of these models was applied to each network in the dataset, so as to generate 1000 random networks (meaning that each empirical network was fed into the model to generate a total of 2000 randomizations).
-Each of these networks was analyzed in the same way as empirical networks.
+Each of these networks was analyzed using the same methods as for empirical networks.

 ## Quantifying specificity

-We quantify specificity based on the proportion of available species with which a focal species interacts [@poi12c], using a ranged version of Schoener's generality.
+We quantify specificity based on the proportion of available species with which a focal species interacts [@pois12c], using a ranged version of Schoener's generality.
 For each species $i$ of the upper level (*e.g.* parasites), its specificity is given by

 $\mathbf{s}_{i} = \frac{L-l_i}{L-1}$